-Strawberry Cough: Quick Overview
+Strawberry Cough Strain: Quick Overview

-Strawberry Cough cannabis is aptly named, both for its deliciously sweet strawberry flavor and the ability to make anyone cough.
+Strawberry Cough strain of cannabis is aptly named, both for its deliciously sweet strawberry flavor and the ability to make anyone cough.
 As a sativa strain, it’s known for its creative and uplifting high as well as its ability to ease the anxiety factor associated with many sativa strains.
 Here in this Strawberry Cough strain review we’ve got everything you need to know about the benefits, effects, and details about growing this mood-boosting sativa-dominant strain.

 |Type||80:20 sativa-dominant hybrid|